This article will walk you through creating draft content for a Blog Post in the system, both with or without Social shares.

 Please Note: Workflow must be completed on an up-to-date desktop or laptop computer browser, system workflow cannot be completed on mobile web or app.

 1. Now that your bid has been approved (or you have accepted a Direct Offer), it's time to create your draft content.
 From your Dashboard, click the Offer that is ready to have content created (it will be listed as Create Content) by selecting the Project name.

-2. From here, you will have the option to create draft content for this Offer.
-If it is a Blog Post With Social Shares, you will see more than one nit listed to create content for, if it is just a Blog Post, you will only see the blog unit.
-Locate the Blog Post Unit and click Create Content.
+2. If it is a Blog Post With Social Shares, you will see more than one Task listed.
+If it is just a Blog Post, you will only see the Blog Task.
+Locate the Blog Post Task and click Create Content.